MarlinFirmware/Configurations/config/examples/Eryone/Thinker V2/README.md

     Enable this line(Delete the "//" to enable it)
     //#define THINKERV2_Direct //Enable for Direct drive extruder system
  5. Can I use all of the mod?
 The answer is yes.
 You can use all of them or just a part of them.
+ 6. If your printer PSU has a reset problem.
+You can disable the PIDTEMPBED feature Disable this line(Add the "//" to disable it)
+    #define PIDTEMPBED  // If your PSU has a reset problem then try to disable it to improve this problem

 ## Have fun :)